German keyboard layout: General information

-In addition, DIN 2137-1:2012-06 defines a layout "T3", which is a superset of "T2" incorporating the whole "secondary group" as defined in ISO/IEC 9995-3:2010.
-Thus, it enables to write several minority languages (e.g. Sami) and transliterations, but is more difficult to comprehend than the "T2" layout, and therefore not expected to be accepted by a broad audience beyond experts who need this functionality.
+Therefore, extended keyboard layouts were designed not only to overcome such restrictions, but firstly to enable typing of other languages written in the Latin script.
+The 2012 edition of the DIN keyboard standard defined a T2 layout as extension of the T1 layout and a T3 layout as further extension of the T2 layout.
+However, these got no widespread use.
+Therefore, they were dropped and replaced by the German extended keyboard layouts E1 and E2 in the 2018 revision of the standard.
+With the 2023 edition (which differ by key arrangement but not by range), these were slightly revised again based on the experience collected with the first implementations.

 Key labels

 Contrary to many other languages, German keyboards are usually not labeled in English (in fact, DIN 2137-1:2012-06 requires either the symbol according to ISO/IEC 9995-7 or the German abbreviation is to be used, with "Esc" and "AltGr" as exceptions).
 The abbreviations used on German keyboards are: